Al Claro De Luna (In the Light of the Moon)

 Quotes to be Used

-“Crazy people who die kissing his image in dead lakes …
+“Insane ones who die kissing her image in dead lakes…

-Because she is the light of innocence, because in that mysterious light”
+Because she is light of innocence, because in that mysterious light.”